 Mayo Clinic Health System Eastridge serves a diverse patient population, living in and around the City of Mankato.
 Mankato is about a 1.5-hour drive from the Twin Cities, and offers residents a small-town feel with easy access to big-city amenities.

 Faculty, residents, and medical students are actively engaged in community service.

-- Teaching the fundamentals of osteopathic manipulation medicine to students in the athletic training program at Minnesota State University, Mankato
+- Sports medicine opportunities with students in the athletic training rooms and sporting events at Minnesota State University Mankato